 - We Get to Help Other RVers – We like the idea that by updating or creating an overnight location we are helping our fellow RVers.
 It’s nice to have a way to give back to the RV community.,

 - The Website and App Look a Little Out of Date – This isn’t a big deal to me but the website and app do look old.
 This website has been around a long time.
 OvernightRVParking started in April of 2008 which is why it is by far the most exhaustive list of free overnight parking (and places you can’t park overnight).

-If you’re like us, we think it’s just too expensive to spend $30 to $50 a night – or more! — to stay in an RV park every night.
+If you’re like us, we think it’s just too expensive to spend $30 to $50 a night or more to stay in an RV park every night.
 Staying free or nearly free sounds a lot better to us!
 We think that OvernightRVparking.com is the best source for free and inexpensive places to stay with an RV.
-And, their database now has more than 14,000 locations listed.
+And, the database now has more than 14,000 locations listed.
 We absolutely love this app and we highly recommend it for beginner or experienced RVers alike.
 So go to OvernightRVparking.com and sign up on the website for a one year subscription and get three months for free!
 So you get a 15 month subscription for the price of 12 months.
 You really can’t go wrong.

 NOTE – If you are interested its best to sign up online first through one of the links on our page.
 Then you can visit the app store and download the app afterward.
 This will ensure you get a 15-month membership instead of a 12-month membership.
 Full transparency – we do make a few bucks if you sign up through our link but we hope you found the info in this article helpful and the 3 additional months of membership worth it.

 Recent Helpful Articles

 Free overnight RV parking locations can be very beneficial for RVers traveling longer distances from one campground to another.
 Many of America's parking lots are empty at night.
 And often, RVers going from one park to another do not need the hookups and amenities or...